 Students are able to withdraw from the University for various reasons (e.g. financial, personal, family emergency, medical).
 Reasons for withdrawing must be clearly stated on the withdrawal form.
 Below is additional information for students regarding medical withdrawals or for students ordered to Active Duty or volunteering for National Emergency Relief.

-Any student may withdraw from the University for medical reasons.
-The student may fill out the standard withdrawal form, obtain any required signatures, and in the “reason” section of the form, write “medical.”
-Students do not have to submit medical documentation to the Registrar’s Office in order to withdraw; however, other offices may require documentation if the student wishes to submit a petition.
+Any student may withdraw from the University for extenuating or medical reasons.
+The student may fill out the standard withdrawal form, obtain any required signatures, and write “medical” in the “reason” section of the form.
+Students do not have to submit medical documentation to the Registrar’s Office in order to withdraw.
+Students should follow the regular withdrawal procedures; however, other offices may require documentation if the student wishes to submit a petition.
 Please see those offices for more information regarding what documentation may need to be provided.
 Withdrawals submitted for medical reasons are subject to University policy and deadlines.
 All withdrawals are processed according to the Withdrawal Calendar.

 Students who wish to withdraw for a medical condition and have been seen by their own private medical provider may fill out the standard withdrawal form.
 Under the “reason” section, the student may put “medical.”
 After withdrawn, if the student meets certain criteria, the student may then submit a Tuition Dispute petition to the Bursar’s Office.